Pre-arrival

 Living costs

-For information about living costs, please click here
+For information about living costs, please click here.

 Healthcare

-The World Health Organisation (WHO) ranks Malta 5th in the world in terms of health system performance.
+The World Health Organisation (WHO) ranks Malta fifth in the world in terms of health system performance.
 The islands enjoy a high standard of living and feature excellent public and private healthcare facilities.
 When compared to other European countries, private medical treatment costs significantly less.
 You can visit a doctor for free at one of the community clinics located in all towns and villages in Gozo.
 New students are guided to the local healthcare services during their induction.

 We encourage students to take out personal health insurance cover for the duration of their stay.